 There’s a blog for just about everything.
 Want to learn something techy, there’s a blog for that.
 Want parenting advice?
 Travel guides?
 Want to learn how to make your cat feel loved and appreciated?
 There’s a blog for that.
 Ever Google “how to make angel wings out of a wire hanger”?
 You probably ended up clicking on a blog link.
 Our pleasure.
 But why do we spend hours editing pics to perfection, typing out well-worded articles and making sure it gets shared to social media?

 Hey, you do it too when you update your Facebook status with a rant or a recommendation.
-It’s just that mine is a little bit longer and more effort goes into it.
+It’s just that mine is a little bit longer and more effort.
 Typing up a part of my heart message is my way of sharing things that I’ve learnt with other women going through the same thing.
 My parenting fail could show another mum that she’s not the only one struggling.
 And publishing a victory post might inspire someone, near giving up, to hold on just a little bit longer.
 I know of a brave mommy blogger who used her platform to share about the loss of a child.
 No one asked her to be so transparent it hurt.
 But those who were dealing with the same situation were thankful that she did.

 So that’s why i blog.
 And, in a nutshell, I’ve decided that I’m okay with being a blogger.
 And, well, if you still aren’t okay with bloggers, then try Googling: “I don’t know why I feel the way I do”.
 Maybe someone wrote a blog post about it.